afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 ## Conclusions {#conclusions}

-I like that I have control over my email, and I could even give my family and friends their personal emails (if I had any who actually wanted that).
+I like that I have control over my email, and I could even give my family and friends their personal emails (if any of them actually wants one).
 The first time I did all this it took me around three hours, mostly because Github could not find my DNS records.
 Since I have my domain now I can probably do more fun stuff, such as self-hosting tools to share with friends and family.